easybuilders/easybuild-docs/docs/common-toolchains.md

 known bugs/issues and experiences with those versions.

-Moreover, the proposed toolchain compositions are tested extensively, typically by rebuilding all available easyconfigs that are using the most recent revision of the common toolchains at that time.
+Moreover, the proposed toolchain compositions are tested extensively, typically by rebuilding all available simpleconfigs that are using the most recent revision of the common toolchains at that time.

 ## Overview of common toolchains {: #common_toolchains_overview }